jsjohn026/vision-vault/README.md

 [![CSS](https://img.shields.io/badge/CSS-1572B6?logo=css3&logoColor=fff)](#)

 ## Description:
-[Vision Vault](https://vision-vault-3n86.onrender.com/) is a place where 100 Devs can narrow down ideas for MVP Projects.
+[Vision Vault](https://vision-vault-3n86.onrender.com/) is a one-stop shop where 100 Devs Engineers can narrow down ideas for MVP Projects.
 + Stuck?
 Discuss with Project Doctor, a thought partner, powered by Chat GPT.
 + Got too many ideas?
 Store developping ideas in simple snapshots.
 + Not sure if your ideas make sense?
 Bank useful feedback with social interactions.
 + Need Insp?
 Check out completed MVPs from 100 Devs graduates!
-Harness the power of "community-taught" and don't do it alone.
+It can be a challenge to decide on a project to spend at least 100 hours on.
+Don't do it alone.
+Harness the power of "community-taught" and have a place to store and sharpen amazing ideas as they emerge!

 ## Updates Needed: